HarmlessEvil/advent-of-code-2024/README.md

 to 0, and did spot that we divide A by three every iteration.
 Unfortunately, it was not enough for me to draw any conclusions.
 So I had to resort to Reddit for hints, and the most groundbreaking one for me was that we should build the value for A by comparing the suffix of the program, instead of the prefix.

+### Day 19: Linen Layout

+I wish I saw part 1 as dynamic programming problem from the beginning!
+This way part 1 was more difficult for me compared to part 2.